seananderson/metafolio/inst/examples/salmonport.md

 % Portfolio prioritization of salmon conservation
 % Sean Anderson

+*Other title ideas:*
+- Portfolio optimization reveals...
+- something more general with animals instead of just salmon?
+- Portfolio theory reveals conservation strategies that...
+- Intelligent tinkering with ecological portfolios: patterns of environmental response diversity drive salmon conservation priorities
+- Keeping every cog and wheel...

 # Abstract #
 First part is copied from what I wrote before (introduction and questions).
 Second part outlines the simulation.
 I haven't yet worked very much with the portfolios themselves, but I've set up the structure of the simulation.
 I outline how the simulation is currently working and show examples of some of the plotting functions I have to look at simulation and portfolio optimization.